Cloud Build service account

 artifactregistry.versions.get Can get versions in Artifact Registry

-containeranalysis.occurrences.delete Can delete a Container Analysis occurrence
+containeranalysis.occurrences.delete Can delete an Artifact Analysis occurrence

-containeranalysis.occurrences.get Can get a Container Analysis occurrence
+containeranalysis.occurrences.get Can get an Artifact Analysis occurrence

-containeranalysis.occurrences.list Can list Container Analysis occurrences
+containeranalysis.occurrences.list Can list Artifact Analysis occurrences

-containeranalysis.occurrences.update Can update Container Analysis occurrences
+containeranalysis.occurrences.update Can update Artifact Analysis occurrences

 Build triggers

-• Default Cloud Build service account: Any user with the Cloud Build Editor role can create and directly run a trigger.
+• Cloud Build legacy service account (if enabled): Any user with the Cloud Build Editor role can create and directly run a trigger.
 For example, a user can run the trigger manually.
-Any user can also indirectly run a trigger.
-For example, a user can indirectly invoke a trigger when they push new source code to a connected repository.
-Any user with the Cloud Build Editor role can update a trigger as long as the previous service account and new service account specified on the trigger are the default Cloud Build account.
+Any user with the Cloud Build Editor role can update a trigger as long as the trigger is using the Cloud Build legacy service account.

-Additionally, the default Cloud Build service account and user-specified service accounts can provide elevated build-time permissions to users who use triggers to invoke a build.
-Keep in mind the following security implications when using build triggers associated with the default Cloud Build service account:
+The service account configured for a build trigger can provide elevated build-time permissions to users who employ triggers to invoke a build.
+This applies to both the legacy service account and user-specified service accounts.
+Keep in mind the following security implications when using build triggers:

 • A user with no access to your Google Cloud project but with write access to the repository associated with build triggers in the project will have permissions to change the code being built.
+For example, users can indirectly invoke a trigger when they push new source code to a connected repository.

 • If you're using GitHub pull request triggers, any user with read access to the repository can submit a pull request, which may trigger a build that includes changes to the code in the pull request.
 You can disable this behavior by choosing the Comment control option when creating a GitHub pull request trigger.
 Selecting this option will ensure that the build is started only if a repository owner or a collaborator comments /gcbrun.
 For information on using Comment control with GitHub triggers, see Creating GitHub triggers.